hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 **will wait for all tasks to terminate**

+Even if one of them would fail or is cancelled!
-even when we know for sure the desired result won't be achieved
+Also: when we know for sure the desired result won't be achieved.

-**based on unstructured concurrency, allowing unrestricted patterns of concurrency**
+**allows unrestricted patterns of concurrency**

 * it's very hard with ExecutorService to create relationships among tasks and subtasks
 * but that's a valid use case that occurs quite often!